-There are numerous indian spices but we will discuss the benefits of few of them:
+There are numerous Spices in Indian cooking but we will discuss the benefits of few of them:

 This bright yellow powder is used daily in cooking by every indian.
 It has an immense anti-inflammatory, anti-bacterial and antiseptic properties.
 They have a capability to detoxify liver, helps preventing different cancer, acts as natural painkiller and speed up the healing of internal wounds.